Original (Leftfield song)

-"Original" is a song by English electronic duo Leftfield, released on 12" and CD on 13 March 1995 as the third single from their debut album, Leftism (1995).
+"Original" is a song by English electronic duo Leftfield, released on 12" and CD on 13 March 1995 by Hard Hands/PolyGram as the third single from their debut album, Leftism (1995).
 It features singer Toni Halliday on vocals and gave the group their first appearance on Top of the Pops, reaching number 18 on the UK Singles Chart.
+Halliday wrote the lyrics with Neil Barnes and Paul Daley.
 The beginning of the song is used often on the UK version of Big Brother.